brainandbodycode/brainandbodycode.github.io/content/home.md

 - Are they incontinent? _(bowel and bladder control)_
 - Do they have difficulty with transitions or primarily walk on their toes? _(sensory processing and grounding)_

 Primarily utilizing techniques in Masgutova Neurosensorimotor Reflex Integration (MNRI) we work with their body’s innate intelligence to improve their neuroplasticity and inherently improve their overall well-being.
 You will be provided with a home program to complete after the initial visit for continued improvement.
 The home program is taught to facilitate faster improvements.
 These techniques are easily reproducible and effective.
-Click here for more MNRI information.
+Find more MNRI infromation in our blogs.
 ::

 ::spacer{size="--space-medium"}